KROT47/obj-transmute/readme.md

     }

 /* ------------ Using Require Option ------------- */

-// Reuqire option is used when we need other property to be calculated before current property var obj = {
+// Require option is used when we need other property to be calculated before current property var obj = {
         a: 'Hello world',
         b: 1